terrysahaidak/react-native-reanimatable/README.md

 After that, follow the [Getting Started](https://github.com/kmagiera/react-native-reanimated#getting-started) of Reanimated, because the library uses it under the hood.

+## Usage

+Please, check out [Example](/Example) folder for now.
+You can run examples using [Expo](https://expo.io/learn).

+Detailed usage and explanation will come later.

 ## Roadmap
 - [ ] Add support for decay and spring type of animations
 - [x] Add support for keyframes (interpolation)